Thank you for volunteering your expertise and your time to serve on the Program Committee for ACE.

 When reviewing a research paper, you might consider questions such as these.

-- Are there clearly stated research questions in the early part of the paper?
+- Is the work well motivated (i.e. is there a clearly stated problem being addressed?) and are there clearly stated research questions in the early part of the paper?

 - Is there a clear description of prior relevant work in computing education, and a clear description of how the work being presented extends that work?